Genre Fantasy Bestsellers through 1990

 • Berkley Books12 titles, but eight are by Frank Herbert, and the other four are novelizations from film and television.

 • Bantam Books: 12 titles.
-Two Asimov, two Feist, two Weiss and Hickman, plus a scattered few others, including (oddly) a collection of Frank Frazetta's artwork.
+Two Asimov, two Feist, and four Weiss and Hickman, plus a scattered few others, including (oddly) a collection of Frank Frazetta's artwork.

 Now, guess how many distinct bestsellers Ballantine/Del Rey had.
 Go on, guess ...
 I double dog dare you.
 Whatever you say, though, you're wrong.
 The answer: